 Sound like an impossible dream?
 No matter what the state of your finances today, here are five steps to help pave your way toward true financial freedom:

-Freedom from chaos.
+- Freedom from chaos.
 If your financial files are in a constant state of chaos, you can bet your financial life is in pretty bad shape as well.
 No matter what the reason, know this: you’re not alone.
 Finances are complicated, but the longer you procrastinate, the more complex the challenge will be.
 If you can’t get yourself to dive into that growing stack of papers, or if you simply don’t know where or how to begin, set your pride aside and reach out to your financial advisor to get help now.
-Need more inspiration?
-Read my blog For your finances, getting organized can be the greatest challenge.

-Freedom from debt.
+- Freedom from debt.
 Debt is a huge problem in the US.
 In 2017, the average US household held more than $8,000 in credit card debt, up 6% from last year.
 And that doesn’t even include auto loans and other “bad debt” which, in contrast to “good debt” such as a home mortgage, student loans, and business loans, doesn’t have the potential to generate benefits over time.
 Because “bad debt” reduces your income, adds no value to your wealth, and forces you to pay more every month for an item that is losing value, it’s one of biggest threats to your financial freedom.
 Use a debt snowball to reduce and eliminate the debt you have today, and avoid taking on more debt in the future.
-For more on how debt can impact your future, read my blog There’s no such thing as an unexpected expense.

-Freedom from mindless spending.
+- Freedom from mindless spending.
 Financial independence requires understanding that every dollar matters, and being mindful about how you spend each and every dollar you have.
 Does that mean every dollar has to be relegated to paying down debt or saving for the future?
 No. But it does mean creating a budget to plan how much you need to save and how much you can spend every month.
 By creating a cash budget, you’ll already feel liberated because you’ll be in charge of your finances, instead of letting your finances be in charge of you.
-To dive deeper into budgeting and learn how making mindful choices with your money can help you relax about your finances, read my blog Cold, hard cash!
-(Are you paying attention?).

 Financial independence isn’t only for the wealthy.
 By being mindful about your finances now, you can intentionally work toward a level of freedom that ensures you can always stand on your own two feet.
 Best of all you’ll have financial peace of mind so you can relax about your money.
 That’s the kind of freedom you’ll want to celebrate every day of your life!
 If you need help getting there, I’m always here to help!